RonBarzilay/TodoList-App/README.md

 # TodoList-App
-TodoList-App is Task Completion App Implemented with Node.js for Backend
+TodoList-App is Task Completion App Implemented with Node.js & MongoDB for Backend